 - Prevent SD Card damage during power outages

 - UPS runs for hours on Li-Ion 18650 battery

 - On board battery charger, step-up converter and intelligent power monitor

-- Triple power supply jacks: micro USB, USB-C and barrel
+- Triple power supply jacks: micro USB, USB-C and pluggable

 - Provide up to 2A/5V power to Raspberry Pi from Li-Ion Battery